vidarh/ruby-x11/README.md

 This library is based off of Mathieu Bouchard's work on his RubyX11 project, and Richard Ramsdens excellent start on Ruby-X11.

+Current known use (all mine...):

+ * [RubyWM](https://github.com/vidarh/rubywm) - Pure Ruby window manager
+ * [Skrift-X11](https://github.com/vidarh/skrift-x11) - X11 integration for pure Ruby Truetype font rendering
+ * Rebar - not yet published wm toolbar
+ * RubyTerm (name TBD) - not yet published version of Ruby terminal

+If you're thinking of using pure-x11, drop me a note and I'll start being more cautious about breaking changes ;)

 Contributors
 ------------